April 07, 2017 by By Josh Danson, Director of Content Marketing, Achievers

 December 07, 2016 by Anna Peters

 Above all, Allison says, “we put employees first.”
 That seems so simple.
 It means, however, that employees are more important than anything else.
-It takes empathy and patience, Allison says.
-It also takes time to listen to your people.
+It takes empathy and patience.
+It also takes a lot of time to listen to your people.

-Bozzuto takes that time, and goes beyond their employees.
-They make sure that all stakeholders feel connected to the company.
-That includes job candidates, partners, and the residents of their properties.
+Engaging all stakeholders are important too.
+That builds a culture of community and trust.
+Bozzuto makes sure that they connect in a meaningful way to job candidates, partners, and the residents of their properties.
 That level of engagement requires an investment, but when I asked Allison about how they measure ROI, she said they don’t have to.
 “Investing in our people is just part of our DNA.”